EmCat2000/manual/07-object-oriented-programming-with-sprites/index.md

 Technically, object oriented programming rests on three legs:

-1. \index{message passing} *Message passing:* There is a notation by which any object can send a message to another object.
+1. *Message passing:*\index{message passing} There is a notation by which any object can send a message to another object.

-2. \index{local state}

-*Local state:* Each object can remember the important past history of the computation it has performed. (“Important” means that it need not remember every message it has handled, but only the lasting effects of those messages that will affect later computation.)
+2. *Local state:*\index{local state} Each object can remember the important past history of the computation it has performed. (“Important” means that it need not remember every message it has handled, but only the lasting effects of those messages that will affect later computation.)